otkisyan/NUOS/README.md

 # NUOS Exercises, Assignments and Projects
 Here you can find my coding activity during my university studies.
-The documentation of projects is not located here.
+The documentation of projects is not included here.
 These are not all the courses and assignments during semesters - only the coding ones.

 ### The folder structure is as follows: